thelabdc/PAPER-DSSG-2017/README.md

 The Lab's template data use agreement is in `data_use_agreement.docx`.

-The Lab's security policy is Appendix C of `data_use_agreement.docx`.
+The Lab's security policy is in `security_policy.md`, as well as incorporated into the data use agreement as Appendix C of `data_use_agreement.docx`.